karnowsa/gologic/README.md

   * Get status of Admin and Managed Server
   * Simple commands to start and stop Managed Server
   * Specify a list of Servers
-  * Print info about Weblogic Servers
+  * Print informations about Weblogic Server

 #### Supported Go Versions